Notgard/fidle_singularity_installation/README.md

 salloc --gres=gpu:1 --reservation=your_reservation
 ```

-6. Generate a custom Jupyter global config for your remote host (Romeo):
+6. Generate a custom Jupyter global config for your remote host (Romeo), or use the `jupyter_notebook_config.py` in this repo and put it in your /.jupyter directory:

 ```
 jupyter notebook --generate-config
 ```

-Modify the generated `jupyter_notebook_config.py` file to allow all IP addresses:
+Modify the generated `./jupyter/jupyter_notebook_config.py` file to allow all IP addresses:

 ```
 c.NotebookApp.allow_origin = '*' # Allow all origins